fuchsiger/swatpgl/docs/README.md

 * *hydrology.hyd* has to be modified after the SWAT+ model setup

+* *file.cio* has to be modified by adding one additional file name after the SWAT+ model setup

 * *glaciers_hru.gl* HRUs must be defined through SWAT+ model and the modified land use map that considers ES, so that you can parameterize all glacier HRUs

 * *swat_gles.gl* Subbasin must be defined through SWAT+ model setup so that you can initialize glacier area and volume per subbasin and ES <br/>